 Resource and recovery site for family members of personality disordered individuals: https://outofthefog.website/

 Disclaimer: The following material was written for therapists to identify and manage clients with Borderline Personality Disorder while illustrating some consequences that may occur during clinical practice.
 Furthermore, the following hypothetical situation in no way suggests that all Borderlines are similar regarding presentation, cognition, or behavioral responses.
 Therapists, like others, should avoid the “No true Borderline” fallacy.
 This essay is not intended as a support resource or treatment recommendation for those suffering from Borderline Personality Disorder; it represents an experiential and educational guide to inform and protect therapists.
 Despite some of the behavioral depictions, occasional humor, and seemingly derogatory vernacular, there is no motivation by the author to show prejudice or discriminate against this controversial mental health population.
 Borderline Personality Disorder is a serious mental illness that negatively affects the person suffering from it, in most cases, more than it affects those who interact with them.
-Borderline behavior is a dysregulated means of survival, but therapists must learn how to recognize and survive the onslaught of such behaviors in a clinical setting.
+Borderline behavior is simply a dysregulated means of survival, but therapists must learn how to recognize and survive the onslaught of such behaviors in a clinical setting.